-The DTH project empowers schools and communities by providing hands-on experiences in the environment.
+The Drains To Harbour (DTH) programme empowers schools and communities by providing hands-on experiences in the environment.
 After these experiences, students are encouraged to put their knowledge into action within the community.

-The DTH programme involves a classroom introduction to stormwater pollution sources and effects, a field trip to a local stream to investigate water quality, an optional visit to the Whangarei Wastewater Treatment Plant or Dragonfly Springs stormwater polishing wetlands and an opportunity for students to use the DTH stencils to spray-paint the DTH message near stormwater drains in the surrounding community, and associated classroom student activities and teacher information resource booklet.
+The DTH programme involves a classroom introduction to stormwater pollution sources and effects, a field trip to a local stream to investigate water quality, and an optional visit to the local wastewater treatment plant or the Dragonfly Springs Wetland Sanctuary (Whangarei).

 The Drains-to-Harbour programme offers

 - Free posters, brochures and relevant information for your school to keep.

 - Free stormwater pollution presentation led by DTH educator.

 - Free coordination/organisation of field trips to local stream, wastewater treatment plant and drain stencilling sites.

 - Free curriculum and safety management planning with teachers involved.

 - Free coordination of volunteers to assist on field trips.